Nottingham Business School: Mission and profile

 NBS’s stated purpose is to deliver research and education that combines academic excellence with a positive impact on people, business and society.
 The school emphasises experiential learning, personalisation of the student experience and strong engagement with business, public and voluntary sectors.

+The School states that international engagement with organisations and professional bodies forms a key part of its approach to research and education.
+According to Nottingham Business School, collaboration with businesses and other institutions helps ensure that its teaching and research remain relevant to business practice, policy development and wider societal challenges.

 Organisation and departments

 The School is led by an Executive Dean (currently Professor Baback Yazdani) and supported by senior leadership.

 Academic activity is organised through departments including: